 - The thing I like the most with film is the experience of shooting film.
 You are 100% dedicated to the shooting experience because you have to do it right.
 Every time I got out and shoot film it becomes a good memory for me.

 - I think the look of film can be very charming.

 - Both SILBERSALZ35 and Cinestill 800 are great choices.
 If you want the best I think SILBERSALZ35 is better (dynamic range and colors) but also almost too clean and modern looking.
-If you want something more convenient Cinestill 800 is also a good choice.
+If you want something more convenient and dreamy looking Cinestill 800 is also a great choice.

 - I can recommend the Canon EF system with some modern lenses, really good setup.
 Generally get a Canon EOS camera from the end of the 90s and not the entry models.